mwherman2000/did-uri-spec/README.md

 ### Purpose

-The purpose of this specification is to document the development of as well as the final version of the `did-url` grammar for the Decentralized Identifier URL (`did-url`) Specification (the [`did-url-spec`](https://github.com/mwherman2000/did-url-spec)) - that is, a specification focused specifically on the `did-url` grammar expressed in the ABNF notation for creating executable `did-url` compliant software parsers for use in a variety of apps and services where the `did-url` grammar is used; for example:
+The purpose of this specification is to document the development of as well as the final version of the `did-url` grammar for the Decentralized Identifier URL Specification (the [`did-url-spec`](https://github.com/mwherman2000/did-url-spec)) - that is, a specification focused specifically on the `did-url` grammar expressed in the ABNF notation for creating executable `did-url` compliant software parsers for use in a variety of apps and services where the `did-url` grammar is used; for example:

 - [W3C Decentralized Identifier specification](https://github.com/w3c-ccg/did-spec)
 - DID Resolvers and [DID Resolution](https://github.com/w3c-ccg/did-resolution)
 - Agent-to-Agent (A2) Communications services in the Hyperledger Indy Agent framework - for example, the [Indy A2A feature-discovery 1.0 HIPE](https://github.com/dhh1128/indy-hipe/blob/9c7722d208cfe0a336cb67a626cbbb192ae73f8c/text/feature-discovery/README.md)

+NOTE: This document is specification specifically for Decentralized Identifier URLs ...described by the `did-url` grammar using the ABNF notation.
+For a better understanding of these terms, read [Giving Grammars Written with ABNF Notation the Respect They Deserve](https://hyperonomy.com/2019/03/11/giving-grammars-written-with-abnf-notation-the-respect-they-deserve/).

 This document supercedes and obsoletes DID-Resolution issue [`did-url` Use Cases: `did-url` Syntax Examples (and corresponding HTTP Binding Examples)](https://github.com/w3c-ccg/did-resolution/issues/32) - which is now closed.